View JAMES BAYLESS's Obituary on heralddemocrat.com and share memories

 |

-James Wiley Bayless, 88, of Denison, passed away Sunday, February 2, 2020 at Texoma Medical Center in Denison, Texas.
+James Wiley Bayless, 88, passed away peacefully Sunday, February 2, 2020 at Texoma Medical Center in Denison, Texas.

+James was born in Genoa, Arkansas, January 15, 1932 on a rainy day, to Wiley and Vinnie Bayless.
+He joined the Air Force at a young age, he retired after serving 21 plus years.
+He then went to work for Texas Instruments where he also retired.
+James loved spending time with family and fishing.

-Mr. Bayless is survived by his family, son, James Earl Bayless of Bells, TX; daughter, Cynthia Ann Wineinger of Denison, TX; three grandchildren, three great grandchildren; brothers, Thomas Bayless and Lonny Bayless and sister, Betty.
+James is survived by his family, son, James Earl Bayless and wife, Durene of Bells, TX; daughter, Cynthia Ann Wineinger and husband, Ted of Denison, TX; three grandchildren, and one he raised as a grandchild, Cassandra Mangum and husband, Joey of Bonham, TX; Ted W Wineinger of Denison, TX; Quincy Bayless of Bells, TX; Matthew Woodard of Denison, TX; three great grandchildren, Zoey Mangum, Brier Mangum and Paydon Wineinger; brothers, Thomas Bayless and wife, Joy of Springdale, AR; Lonny Bayless of Texarkana, AR; and sister, Betty of Texarkana, AR.

 Graveside services with full military honors will be held at 1:00 p.m.
 Thursday, February 6, 2020 at Cedarlawn Memorial Park in Sherman.
 Family and friends will gather to visit from 6 to 8 p.m.
 Wednesday, February 5, 2020 at Fisher Funeral Home in Denison.